 10.x.2 Establishing frame anonymization parameter sets

-This Subclause describes how an AP MLD and associated non-AP MLD establish the FA parameter set for each active EDP epoch for the non-AP MLD.
+This subclause describes how an AP MLD and associated non-AP MLD establish the FA parameter set for each EDP epoch for the non-AP MLD.

-The non-AP MLD and AP MLD establishes the EDP epochs used for frame anonymization as described in 10.y (EDP epoch operation).
+The non-AP MLD and AP MLD establishe the EDP epochs used for frame anonymization as described in 10.y (EDP epoch operation).

 Details for establishing the FA parameter set for a given EDP epoch are TBD.